Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between entanglement measurements and Hawking-Page phase transition

 This relationship between temperature and entropy density in the critical point leads to the conclusion that the critical exponent for this system is

+This exponent originates from the saddle-node bifurcation structure of the solution space: at the second-order critical point where $T'(s_c)=T''(s_c)=0$, the cubic expansion $T-T_c \propto (s-s_c)^3$ encodes a fold catastrophe in the thermodynamic landscape.
+In the EBI massive gravity theory, the BI parameter $\beta$ modifies the expansion coefficients through the nonlinear term $\Xi=\sqrt{\frac{2\pi^2 q^2}{\beta^2 s^2}+1}$, shifting the effective scaling from the naive Landau mean-field prediction.
+The universal exponent $1/3$ observed across all geometric quantities suggests that the BI nonlinearity and the massive gravity IR structure together determine the scaling behavior, with the entanglement wedge neck probing a geometric channel distinct from the thermal entropy channel.

-Furthermore, it's worth noting that the holographic entanglement measurement also exhibits scaling behavior during the occurrence of second-order phase transitions.
+Furthermore, it is worth noting that the holographic entanglement measurement also exhibits scaling behavior during the occurrence of second-order phase transitions.
 To further investigate the scaling behavior, the geometry-related physics quantity $A$ can be expressed as

 From the critical behavior of entropy density, we find that

 To facilitate the calculation of critical exponents, we set